rohithegde/rohithegde.github.com/_posts/2023-01-24-what-makes-you-expendible-in-tech-industry.md

 - The crown jewels of an organisation are the products which deliver the most impact(usually money) or have a big potential to do so in the future.
   - Eg: For Google, the crown jewels based on revenue could be Ads, Search, Gmail, YouTube, Chrome, Maps, Android and Cloud along with some internal tools which are big enablers (eg: Borg).
 - For a lot of people, the goal is to get into their "dream" company.
-They often forget that its a professional relationship which means that it can end when it doesnt make financial sense to continue.
+The role or type of work takes secondary place.
 - During a consolidation or recession, the ones who usually get affected are contract workers, those working on non-essential services, those working on R&D of concepts with less impact etc. Even those working on minor tweaks on a big stable product can get laid off.

 ### Your tech skills have become redundant